Species and location

-Protected, Endangered and Threatened species such as some marine mammals, seabirds and sea turtles are sometimes affected by fishing activities, with impacts varying in likelihood and severity by locality and gear type.
-Threats to PET species from fishing include direct risks like being caught or entangled in fishing gear and indirect risks like fishing impacts on food availability.
+Endangered, Threatened, and Protected (ETP or PET) species such as some marine mammals, seabirds and sea turtles are sometimes affected by fishing activities, with impacts varying in likelihood and severity by locality and gear type.
+Threats to ETP species from fishing include direct risks like being caught or entangled in fishing gear and indirect risks like fishing impacts on food availability.
 A range of management and mitigation measures are employed including fishing area closures and gear modifications such as turtle excluder devices.

 Bycatch is regarded as the unwanted catch of non-target species and includes retained non-target catch and discards.
 Levels of bycatch differ by fishing gear type.
 For example, pots and traps are a highly selective gear type that usually allow any unwanted catch to be released alive while bottom trawls and gillnets are significantly less selective.